Bentley Bentayga Hybrid review

 EV mode sees the Bentley hybrid running on electric power only until the battery has depleted.
 Hybrid mode allows the car to automatically calculate the most efficient mix of engine and electric motor use, while Hold mode conserves battery power until the driver decides to switch modes manually.

 The Bentayga Hybrid uses the technology to great effect, wafting along at low speeds in exactly the way you’d anticipate a big, luxurious SUV to.
-Only 16 miles of electric range isn’t groundbreaking, it has to be said, but if it’s enough to navigate the school run or a trip to the shops, the savings will add up over time.
+A 24-mile electric range isn’t groundbreaking, it has to be said, but if it’s enough to navigate the school run or a trip to the shops, the savings will add up over time.

 Only when you stamp on the accelerator pedal does the engine come to life.
 Unfortunately, the coarseness of the V6 is one of the car’s biggest shortcomings, with the engine needing to be revved aggressively when getting up to motorway speeds.